RytTnk/gowalla-spark-demo/README.md

-# Clustering Checkins with Spark
+# Clustering check-in's with Spark